 - 15. Upon receipt of this information, HMCTS will contact the ToE Unit on behalf of the party seeking to rely on oral evidence from a person abroad.
-For this purpose, HMCTS will provide to the ToE Unit only the information at sub-paragraphs (c) and (d) of paragraph 13 above. - 16.
-If the ToE Unit is aware from previous enquiries of the stance of the state in question, it will confirm to HMCTS that the state has no objection to evidence being given orally from within its territory.
-Otherwise, the ToE Unit will make an enquiry of the state via the British Embassy or British High Commission in that country.
+For this purpose, HMCTS will provide to the ToE Unit only the information at subparagraphs (c) and (d) of paragraph 13 above.
+In substitution of this process, it will be open to HMCTS to consult any list, published or otherwise, produced by the FCDO. - 16.
+The ToE Unit will often be aware of the stance of the state in question from previous enquiries it has made.
+If the stance of the state is that it has no objection to evidence being given orally from within its territory, the ToE Unit will confirm that fact to HMCTS.
+If the stance of the state is that permission is given subject to certain conditions, the ToE Unit will confirm those conditions to HMCTS.
+If the stance of the state in question remains unknown or unclear, for example because it has not yet responded to a request already made of it, the position of the ToE Unit will be that permission has yet to be given.
+In substitution of this process, it will be open to the FCDO to produce a list, published or otherwise, that HMCTS may consult. - 17.
+In cases where no such request has yet been made, the ToE Unit will make an enquiry of the state via the British Embassy or British High Commission in that country.
 HMCTS will pay any consular fee due in respect of such enquiry.
 It can take months for the ToE Unit to receive a response to an enquiry via an Embassy or High Commission, so the tribunal must be notified as soon as it is apparent that oral evidence from a person abroad may be needed.
-The ToE Unit will inform HMCTS of the outcome of its enquiry. - 17.
-HMCTS will inform the party that made the request of the response from the ToE Unit. - 18.
-The response from the ToE Unit, as communicated via HMCTS, has no bearing on matters arising for judicial decision, such as whether the evidence of the person located abroad is relevant to the issues the tribunal must decide, whether the tribunal permits evidence to be given at all by that person, whether the tribunal will grant an order under rule 32 of the ET Rules requiring a person to attend a hearing to give evidence6, and what weight should be attached to such evidence.
+The ToE Unit will inform HMCTS of the outcome of its enquiry. - 18.
+HMCTS will inform the party that made the request of the position, regardless of whether it received a response directly from the ToE Unit or consulted any list, published or otherwise, produced by the FCDO. - 19.
+The response from the ToE Unit, as communicated via HMCTS, has no bearing on matters arising for judicial decision, such as whether the evidence of the person located abroad is relevant to the issues the tribunal must decide, whether the tribunal permits evidence to be given at all by that person, whether the tribunal will grant an order under rule 32 of the ET Rules requiring a person to attend a hearing to give evidence6, what weight should be attached to such evidence, and whether the conditions attached by the state to the giving of permission are such that taking oral evidence from a person located abroad would be contrary to the interests of justice.